dfk1352/ante-preview/README.md

 ## Performance

-Ante is designed for the **cellular-native** thesis: agents lightweight enough to run hundreds of replicas in parallel on a single machine.
-Its ~15MB Rust core uses a fraction of the memory, CPU, and disk I/O of comparable agents — making mass parallelism practical without specialized infrastructure.
+Mass parallelism only pays off if a single agent is cheap enough to multiply.
+Ante's ~15MB Rust core uses a fraction of the memory, CPU, and disk I/O of comparable agents — making it practical without specialized infrastructure.

 Docker resource usage across 20 parallel tasks (Ante vs Claude Code vs Opencode):